Track Finding at Belle II: CDC Algorithm

 where $(x_0,\, y_0)$ and $R_{\mathrm{dr}}$ represent the center of the circle and its radius, respectively.
 Hence, each drift circle maps to a pair of sinusoids in the $\rho$\nobreakdash-$\theta$ track-parameter space.
 The track recognition and track parameter determination correspond to finding the most populated regions in the $\rho$\nobreakdash-$\theta$~space.
 An efficient method to localize these regions is a two-dimensional binary search algorithm, as illustrated in \cref{fig:sliding_bins_a}.
 The algorithm consists of dividing the $\rho$\nobreakdash-$\theta$~space into four equally sized bins and selecting the most populated of them for further subdivision, until convergence.

-The two-dimensional binary search algorithm uses a dedicated \emph{quad tree} data structure to store intermediate search results.
-Each node in the quad tree is linked to four children, corresponding to four sub-bins of the node.
+The two-dimensional binary search algorithm uses a dedicated \emph{quadtree} data structure~\cite{article:quadtree} to store intermediate search results.
+Each node in the quadtree is linked to four children, corresponding to four sub-bins of the node.
 In general, the search is continued only for the sub-bin containing the most hits.
 However, it is possible to step back and examine other directions, without repeating the search from the beginning, which speeds up the search for multiple track candidates.

 The binary search stops when the bin size becomes smaller than a resolution parameter that is taken to be dependent on $\rho$.
 This accounts for the smearing of the track parameters due to the energy loss, non-uniformity of the magnetic field, displaced IP, uncertainty of the drift circle radii and wire displacements.
 The resolution function is optimized using simulated events.